sambhavsaxena/dopeshit/README.md

 # Dopeshit
-Dope set of utilities for linux users.
+Dope set of utilities for linux users and people who understand code.

 #### 1) Togglekeys
 Toggle your keyboard accessibility while cleaning.
 No more unnecessary clicks and toggles.